scottyeager/info_foundation/src/token/how_to_buy/tft_mazraa.md

 # Buy TFT From a Farmer: Mazraa

+*Please note if you are from the U.S.A., please get in touch with Mazraa directly at connect@mazraa.io!*

-There are two ways to purchase TFT from Mazraa:
+There are three ways to purchase TFT from Mazraa:

 ### 1. Wire Transfer